Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/request-response.md

 ## Result (response)

-In a JSON API the geometry is returned as a GeoJSON Geometry object.
+In a REST API that uses JSON as the data format, the geometry is returned as a GeoJSON Geometry object.

 <div class="rule" id="api-geo-4">
   <p class="rulelab"><strong>API-GEO-4</strong>: Embed GeoJSON Geometry object as part of the JSON resource</p>